marekpizner/passpusher/readme.md

 # Passpusher
-This project is password pusher tool.
-Main idea behind this is to share sensitive information on the internet.
-Passpusher create secret link that allow anyone to see secret information.
-You are albe to set up maximu numbers of views, time to link expiration and also encrypt secret inforamtions.
-All sensitive data are procesed in your browser and no sensitive information are shared on the internet.
+This project is a password pusher tool.
+The main idea behind this is to share sensitive information on the internet.
+Passpusher creates a secret link that allows anyone to see secret information.
+You are able to set up maximum numbers of views, time to link expiration, and also encrypt secret information.
+All sensitive data are processed in your browser and no sensitive information is shared on the internet.

 Use cases:
 - share sensitive information